Tracking Research:

 Goal:

 This database helps researchers discover the existing published work that substantively relates to either institutional betrayal and/or institutional courage.
-We aim to spark new ideas in existing research areas and encourage studies in unexplored fields.

 Our Process: